Gus-MO/NossaDall-e/README.md

 ## Contributing

+There is many ways you can contribute with the project, simplily adding the bot to your server and using it is a

+###

 ### Project Milestones and tasks

 - [x] Get to a first working model
-- [] Implement users management
+- [ ] Implement users management
-- [] Add [Open AI Moderation](https://beta.openai.com/docs/guides/moderation/overview) to prompt texts
+- [ ] Add [Open AI Moderation](https://beta.openai.com/docs/guides/moderation/overview) to prompt texts

+For complete list of tasks visit the [docs/taks.md](docs/tasks.md)

 ## Acknowledgements